 At both ends of the HVDC line, the AC substations consist of bus bars, AC switchgear, voltage transformers, current transformers, etc. For converter operation and for smoothing the DC current, smoothing reactors are necessary by reducing ripples obtained on the DC line.
 The midpoint of converters is connected with a distant earth electrode by the electrode line.

 - HVDC transmission requires simple construction and reduces cost.

 - The ground can be used as a return conductor.

 - With the operation of DC power at unity power factor, there is no charging current.

 - The power losses are reduced considerably since DC transmission has no skin effect.

 - Bulk power can be transmitted over long distances.

-- Cannot use transformers to change the voltage levels.
+- We cannot use transformers to change the voltage levels.